eunsuoh/eunsuoh/README.md

 # Hi there 👋

-I'm Eunsoo, a passionate developer from Korea.
+I'm Eunsoo, a full-stack developer from Korea who specializes in both web and app development.

 ## 🏫 Education